 Now my paint pen is lending it's skill to a modern gold wedding invitation with a brushed metal border.
 I've kept the text portion of the invitation simple, one font and a classic layout, and let the metallic accent do all the talking.

 I've paired gray and gold together for a really crisp look, mix up the color combination to tie in with your wedding theme.

 Best news of all, the invitation template is a freebie.
-Grab the file using the green button above and let your DIY skills shine.
+Grab the file using the green button below and let your DIY skills shine.

 SUPPLIES: Download Free Invitation Template

 - Gray card stock (or any color that you like) - I'm using Gravel Gray